MicrosoftDocs/azure-docs/articles/machine-learning/service/concept-compute-instance.md

 The files in the file share are accessible from all compute instances in the same workspace.
 Any changes to these files on the compute instance will be reliably persisted back to the file share.

-You can also clone the latest Azure Machine Learning samples to the user files directory in the workspace file share
+You can also clone the latest Azure Machine Learning samples to the user files directory in the workspace file share.

+Writing small files can be slower on network drives than writing to the VM itself.
+If you are writing many small files, try using a directory directly on the compute instance, such as a `/tmp` directory.
+Please note these files will not be accessible from other compute instances in the workspace.

 ## Managing a compute instance

-In your workspace in Azure Machine Learning, you will find the compute instances as the first tab under the Compute pane.
-From the compute instances tab you can perform the following actions:-
+In your workspace in Azure Machine Learning studio, select Compute.
+The first tab on top is Compute instance.
+From this tab, you can perform the following actions:-

 * Create a compute instance.
 Specify the name, Azure VM type including GPUs, enable/disable SSH access, and configure virtual network settings optionally.
+You can also create an instance directly from integrated notebooks, Azure portal, ARM template, or Azure Machine Learning SDK.
+The dedicated cores per region quota which applies to compute instance creation is unified and shared with Azure Machine Learning compute cluster quota.
 * Start a compute instance
 * Stop a compute instance
 * Delete a compute instance